Guobower/cash_register/README.rst

 https://www.linode.com/docs/websites/cms/install-odoo-10-on-ubuntu-16-04

+and a summary of this site can be found in the root of this project in *odoo_setup.py*

 With a properly configured base Odoo environment

 1. Ensure that the configuration file includes the location of this module in the "addons_path".